Indianola, Texas: In literature

+Jefferson McLemore published Indianola and Other Poems in 1904.

 In Elizabeth Hand's novel Aestival Tide, a reconstructed Indianola is featured as the lowermost level of the central ziggurat in the dome city of Araboth.

-In the novel Matagorda by author Louis L'Amour, much of the action took place in Indianola, Texas on the day it was destroyed by the 1875 hurricane.
+In the novel Matagorda by the author Louis L'Amour, much of the action took place in Indianola, Texas on the day it was destroyed by the 1875 hurricane.
 The courthouse, the site of which is now underwater out in the bay, was featured as the last refuge of the townspeople.

 In Part I of Isaac's Storm, in the chapter "Galveston: An Absurd Delusion," Erik Larson describes the two storms that ravaged Indianola and the significance of these storms for Galveston, leading up to the Galveston storm of 1900.
 He notes: "At first, Galveston's leading men seemed to grasp the significance of the Indianola storms.
 Anyone who looked at a map could see that Galveston was even more vulnerable to destruction than Indianola.
 It had no picket of barrier islands to shelter it, no buffer of mainland prairie.
 The city faced the Gulf head-on."
 He further observes: "Six weeks after the second Indianola storm, a group of thirty prominent Galveston residents calling themselves the Progressive Association met and resolved to build a seawall", and "The city's Evening Tribune endorsed the plan".
 However, although "The state eventually did authorize a bond to pay for the work," the city's engineer E.M.
 Hartwick observed, "this was some months after the flood, and by then the attitude was, Oh, we'll never get another one--and they didn't build."

 Larson criticizes meteorologist Isaac Cline (among others) for this failure.
 For example, Larson cites statements Cline published in the July 1891 Galveston News article, "West India Hurricanes":

 Further, in Part III of Isaac's Storm, in a chapter titled "Ritter's Cafe: You Can't Frighten Me", Larson publishes the recollections of Mollie Cohen, whose impressions of the Galveston Storm of 1900 reminded her of the second Indianola hurricane: